 Based on the explanation above, I will decide whether the meta-analysis of published original data in which I have a professional stake is “fair dealing” using the following criteria:

-- That there has been a sufficient increase in published research activity between a proposed new analysis and any previous analyses or reviews to warrant that new analysis;
+- There has been a sufficient increase in published research activity between a proposed new analysis and any previous analyses or reviews to warrant that new analysis;

-- That the original data has been in circulation for a minimum of 5 years before the new analysis is published and thus its influence in the academic “marketplace” is likely to have diminished;
+- The original data has been in circulation for a minimum of 5 years before the new analysis is published and thus its influence in the academic “marketplace” is likely to have diminished;

-- That the original data does not contribute greater than 10% of the total sample of the new analysis to ensure that the conclusions of the new analysis do not disproportionately replicate, and consequently act as a substitute for, the conclusions of the original data;
+- The original data does not contribute greater than 10% of the total sample of the new analysis to ensure that the conclusions of the new analysis do not disproportionately replicate, and consequently act as a substitute for, the conclusions of the original data;

-- That the researchers proposing the new study have themselves contributed an original study to the literature eligible for the new analysis and will therefore experience the same professional impact as a result of the new analysis as all other researchers concerned;
+- The researchers proposing the new study have themselves contributed an original study to the literature eligible for the new analysis and will therefore experience the same professional impact as a result of the new analysis as all other researchers concerned;

-- That the new analysis is not part of a “cumulative” programme of analyses that is likely to concentrate influence towards one or more related researchers or labs and create a monopoly on intellectual authority;
+- The new analysis is not part of a “cumulative” programme of analyses that is likely to concentrate influence towards one or more related researchers or labs and create a monopoly on intellectual authority;

-- That the researchers conducting the new analysis contact me to explain the rationale for their analysis, their aims and objectives, and how the data will be used in their work.
+- The researchers conducting the new analysis contact me to explain the rationale for their analysis, their aims and objectives, and how the data will be used in their work.